ClickHouse/ClickHouse/docs/en/sql-reference/functions/encryption-functions.md

 ## aes_encrypt_mysql {#aes_encrypt_mysql}

-Function implements encryption of data with AES (Advanced Encryption Standard) algorithm.
 Compatible with mysql encryption and can be decrypted with `AES_DECRYPT` function.

 Supported encryption modes: